bridgecrew-perf6/svelte-adapter-github/README.md

 ## GitHub Pages

-When building for GitHub Pages, make sure to update [`paths.base`](https://kit.svelte.dev/docs#configuration-paths) to match your repo name, since the site will be served from https://your-username.github.io/your-repo-name rather than from the root.
+When building for GitHub Pages - and if you're not using a custom domain - make sure to update [`paths.base`](https://kit.svelte.dev/docs#configuration-paths) to match your repo name; since the site will be served from https://your-username.github.io/your-repo-name rather than from the root.

-You will have to prevent GitHub's provided Jekyll from managing your site by putting an empty `.nojekyll` file in your static folder.
-If you do not want to disable Jekyll, change the kit's `appDir` configuration option to `'app_'` or anything not starting with an underscore.
+By default, we provide a `.nojekyll` file, to prevent GitHub Pages from using Jekyll to manage your site.
+If you do not want to disable Jekyll, pass in the `jekyll: true` adapter option and change the kit's `appDir` configuration option to `'app_'` or anything not starting with an underscore.
 For more information, see GitHub's [Jekyll documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll#configuring-jekyll-in-your-github-pages-site).

-A config for GitHub Pages might look like the following:
+A config for GitHub Pages - not using a custom domain - might look like the following:

 ```js
 const dev = process.env.NODE_ENV === 'development';